 As we drafted the Motion, our client was informed that he would be eligible for parole.
 Gilbert represented him in these proceedings as well.
 After several rounds of written and oral advocacy before the Parole Commission, which included in-person representation, we secured his release.
 Within months, he was able to reunite with his now-elderly mother after nearly four decades of separation.

 Despite this success, our client was initially required by the Parole Commission to live in a halfway house.
-When that facility experienced a dangerous COVID-19 outbreak, Gilbert attorneys worked to secure our client’s release, enabling him to live at home safely and support his mother.
+When that facility experienced a dangerous COVID-19 outbreak, Gilbert attorneys worked to secure our client’s release, enabling him to live at home safely and support his elderly mother.